-Doing things that promote self-awareness where you are able to step back and observe your behavior, thoughts, and emotions.
-It helps you see the bigger picture, without being too attached to the outcome.
+Doing things that promote self-awareness can step back and observe your behavior, thoughts, and emotions.
+It helps you see the bigger picture without being too attached to the outcome.

 Accepting your thoughts, feelings, and emotions with no judgment.
 It helps you stand separate from the experience without getting too involved in it, allowing you to cope better.

-Being mindful of how others behave towards you so that you can respond rather than react to them.
+Be mindful of how others behave towards you to respond rather than react to them.

 Meditation is simply observing what is happening around you, inside of you, and projecting yourself into the future.

-When you meditate on resilience you can set an intention to be resilient.
+When you meditate on resilience, you can intend to be resilient.
 This is where the magic happens.

 Your mind becomes a powerful tool when you begin to master your thoughts and emotions instead of letting them control you.

-Meditation helps you to increase focus so you can concentrate on your goals and what lies ahead instead of wandering back to the past.
-One study showed that participants in an 8-week mindfulness meditation course had an increased attention span.
+Meditation helps you increase focus so you can concentrate on your goals and what lies ahead instead of wandering back to the past.
+For example, one study showed that participants in an 8-week mindfulness meditation course increased attention span.
 This attention span allows us to stay focused on the positive and let the negative go.

 Creative Problem Solving

 Meditation can also help with insight problem-solving.
-A study done in China had participants problem solve 10 questions before and after a break.
-After they answered the questions the first time, they were asked to either rest or meditate.
+For example, a study done in China had participants problem-solve ten questions before and after a break.
+After they answered the questions the first time, they were asked to rest or meditate.

-Researchers found that the participants that meditated were able to solve more of the problems they had missed before.
-In addition, those who were told to count breaths and raise their hand after so many breaths (creating awareness) were able to solve even more problems.
+Researchers found that the participants who meditated could solve more of the problems they had missed before.
+In addition, those who were told to count breaths and raise their hand after so many breaths (creating awareness) could solve even more problems.

-Meditation helps reduce your tendency to overlook adaptive ways to solve problems from past experience.
+Meditation helps reduce your tendency to overlook adaptive ways to solve problems from experience.

 This demonstrates meditation’s ability to help you problem-solve and turn that roadblock into a detour.

 Meditation helps reduce anxiety.
 General anxiety disorder is characterized by constant worry and physiological stress.
-In a study published in The Journal of Clinical Psychology participants had lower stress and anxiety levels after learning a meditation program.
+Participants had lower stress and anxiety levels after learning a meditation program in a study published in The Journal of Clinical Psychology.